Pulpit Today Sermon

 And Hebrews 1:3 says God “upholds the universe by the word of his power.”
 [ESV]

 Do you see what these verses disclose?
-They show God himself demonstrating the power of his Word!
-And if he specifically used his Word to create the universe, and then continues to uphold the universe by it, then it’s certainly sufficient to work for us!
+They show God himself demonstrating the readiness of his Word to act with power!
+And if he specifically used his Word to create the universe, and then continues to uphold the universe by his Word, then it’s certainly sufficient to work for us.

 (Transition) Now that we see how God himself proved the veracity of his Word, I want to disclose how Jesus himself employed the Word.

-As Christ reached the end of his forty-days of temptation in the desert, Satan launched three final traps for him.
+As Christ reached the end of his forty days of temptation in the desert, Satan launched three final traps for him.
 Satan said, (1) “Turn these stones into bread”; (2) “Worship me”; and (3) “Jump from the high place of the Temple.”
-And in each case, Jesus quoted a refrain from the Old Testament Scriptures by saying, “It is written.”
+In each case, Jesus quoted a refrain from the Old Testament by saying, “It is written.”